pablosalvador10/gbbai-azure-ai-search-indexing/README.md

 - **Content Processing from Various Sources**: This feature provides the ability to parse and process content from a variety of sources and formats such as PDF, audio, API, text, and more.
 Using a crawl and push pattern, it allows for pulling data from multiple sources, processing the data, and indexing it in bulk.
 - **Chunking Features**: This includes the ability to chunk files, which aids in organizing and structuring the data, ultimately boosting relevance.
 It offers flexibility to tailor chunk size and overlap, aligning with diverse text processing demands.
-- **Out of the box Integration with Document Intelligence**: This feature enhances processing of complex documents by integrating with advanced OCR capabilities.
+- **Out of the box Integration with Document Intelligence and other Azure AI services**: This feature enhances processing of complex documents by integrating with advanced OCR capabilities.
 It significantly improves the extraction and indexing of data from documents with complex layouts.
 - **Seamless Indexing into Azure Search**: This feature enables efficient indexing of the processed and chunked files into an Azure Search index.

 ### 🛠 Getting Started with `AzureAIndexer`